Ryoukia/Ryoukia/README.md

 ## Hi, I'm Colin Lessor

--🖥️ I have been coding in Java and Python for over 5 years -🔭 I'm working on getting AWS Solution Architect certified -🌱 I just built and configured a website for [Genesis One Roofing](https://www.genesisoneroofing.com/)!
+-🖥️ I have been coding in Java and Python for over 5 years \n -🔭 I'm working on getting AWS Solution Architect certified \n -🌱 I just built and configured a website for [Genesis One Roofing](https://www.genesisoneroofing.com/)!
 It was a fun experince!
 -💼 I'm Looking for my first full time job!
 -🤝 Follow me on [LinkedIn](https://www.linkedin.com/in/colin-lessor-a547b4236/)!